-What Is A Honeymoon Period In A Relationship?
+What Is The Honeymoon Phase In A Relationship?

-Among the many phases of a relationship, a honeymoon period is one when you begin to get to know each other.
+Among the many stages of a relationship, a honeymoon phase is one when you begin to get to know each other.
 You are so much in love that everything looks like a dream.
 You are the happiest person on earth and think that you have the perfect partner.

 Even the possibly irritating habits of your partner seem to look cute.
-You laugh at his jokes even though they are lame.
+You laugh at your partner’s jokes even though they are lame.
 Both of you are lost in each other’s thoughts.
 You could not be more in love.

 This is naturally the period when you look and feel your best.
 You and your partner seem to like the same things, and agree on everything.
 You are acing the rules of texting while dating, messaging each other many times a day, and never forget to surprise each other with gifts.
-Such a bliss life is!
+Such a bliss!

 After some time, you start getting comfortable with each other and all lovey-dovey things take a backseat.
 You are often spotted without make-up and he can be seen lounging around in his boxers.
-The honeymoon phase is over now what!
+A part of you may be freaking out over: The honeymoon phase is over now what!

-The honeymoon period usually ranges from six months to one and a half years depending on the relationship.
+Wondering how long does the honeymoon phase last?
+The honeymoon phase usually ranges from six months to one-and-a-half years, depending on the relationship.
 There comes a time when you feel like you have done all that you wanted to do with your partner and there is nothing new.

 You feel bored, and you also feel like you know your partner inside out.
 There is no rush to see them anymore because they’re always around.
-So when is a relationship not new anymore?
+So, when is a relationship not new anymore?
+When is the honeymoon phase over?
 How do you realize that your honeymoon period is over?
 When does reality come in to sabotage your fairytale?

 1. You don’t call each other that much

-There was a time when you both couldn’t do without talking to each other.
-Even if you didn’t have anything to talk about, having him on the other side of the phone was more than enough.
+There was a time when you both couldn’t go without talking to each other.
+Even if you didn’t have anything to talk about, having your partner on the other side of the phone was more than enough.
 At times you both would even fall asleep while having late-night conversations.

-The frequency of those calls has now reduced significantly.
+To know when is the honeymoon phase over, pay attention to how often you call each other now.
+If the frequency of those calls has now reduced significantly, you may have exited the honeymoon period.
 You both go without talking to each other for hours and neither of you has a problem with that.
 This simply means that you’re ready to move on to the next phases of a relationship.

 2. The excitement has gone